plone/plone.restapi/docs/source/site.md

 # Site

-The `@site` endpoint provides site-wide information such as the site title, logo and other information which is useful to offer generic information about the Plone site.
+The `@site` endpoint provides site-wide information, such as the site title, logo, and other information, which is useful to offer generic information about the Plone site.

 Send a `GET` request to the `@site` endpoint: